emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 padded to a length of 32 octets with zeros if it is less than 32 octets.
 In this case, IMSK\[j] is the adjusted MSK.

-An inner method may not provide either EMSK or MSK, such as when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated.
+An inner method may not provide either MSK or EMSK, such as when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated.
 In this case, IMSK\[j] is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).

 Note that using an MSK of all zeroes opens up TEAP to on-path attacks, as discussed below in {#separation-p1-p2}.
-It is therefore NOT RECOMMENDED to use inner methods which fail to generate an EMSK or MSK.
-These methods should only be used in conjunction with another inner method which does provide for EMSK or MSK generation.
+It is therefore NOT RECOMMENDED to use inner methods which fail to generate an MSK or EMSK.
+These methods should only be used in conjunction with another inner method which does provide for MSK or EMSK generation.
 It is also RECOMMENDED that TEAP peers order authentication such that methods which generate EMSKs are performed before methods which do not generate EMSKs.